CAPABILITY | CAPACITY | CULTURE | CONNECTIVITY | COMMITMENT

 Layla Bishop is the Workforce Development Administrator for UnitedHealthcare Community Plan (UHCCP).
 In her current position, Layla works on WFD initiatives for ACC, ALTCS, and DDD contracts.
 Her position includes actively collaborating with community stakeholders and providers to develop, strategize, coordinate, and implement WFD initiatives across Arizona.
 Before joining UHCCP Layla worked in the healthcare field for over 20 years.
 She started her journey as a direct care provider, working her way into management, and then Training and WFD.
 Layla received her Master’s in Social Work degree and her BS in Psychology with a minor in Law from Arizona State University.
 Layla has a passion for suicide prevention and is the Chair of the Arizona Suicide Prevention Coalition Training Committee.
 She is also a facilitator of ASIST, safeTALK, and YMHFA.

-Sarah Hauck coordinates and oversees Workforce Development activities for Mercy Care.
+Sarah Hauck coordinates and oversees Workforce Development activities for Mercy Care, and the broader Arizona Association of Health Plans (AzAHP) Workforce Development Alliance team – a statewide collaborative for Arizona’s health plan providers.
 She leads across these organizations to identify need gaps and develop specialized learning strategies to improve organizational performance.
 These include the creation of state-of-the-art, performance-based training and educational tools, as well as continual analysis of programs and initiatives to ensure maximal performance and ROI.